 Does ‘No Logs’ really mean no logs?

-While it’s impossible for me or you to verify this we should look at the evidence.
-In 2017 ExpressVPN become embroiled in an extremely high profile assassination case which took place in Turkey on a Russia diplomat.
+In 2017 ExpressVPN was also embroiled in an extremely high profile assassination case which took place in Turkey on a Russia diplomat.

 At some point the ExpressVPN service was used but they themselves were unable to assist in the case because of their ‘No logs’ stance.